Dagait/TES5-TrueFactionSystem/README.md

-# True Faction Manager (TFM)
+# True Faction System (TFS)

-The **True Faction Manager** is an SKSE plugin for Skyrim Special Edition that allows the player to act as a member of various factions depending on the armor worn.
+The **True Faction System** is an SKSE plugin for Skyrim Special Edition that allows the player to act as a member of various factions depending on the armor worn.
 The plugin uses dynamic faction recognition based on faction armors and adjusts NPC behavior accordingly.

 ## Features